Skip to main content

 Only utilize PayFields to create tokens:

-This may seem counterintuitive, since PayFields has the abilty to create transactions right there, but this can add a great layer of security.
-Below I will outline the steps that you can take to integrate in this manner.
+This might seem counterintuitive, because PayFields has the ability to create transactions right there, but this can add a great layer of security.
+The following outlines the steps that you can take to integrate in this manner:

 Using PayFields to Create Tokens Only

-1. Create a login that will be dedicated to payfield transactions
+1. Create a login that will be dedicated to PayFields transactions.

-6. Run a sale transaction from your host server via the Payrix API using the token
+6. Run a sale transaction from your host server by using the Payrix API with the token.

-This will allow you to create velocity controls within your own environment.
+This allows you to create velocity controls within your own environment.
 If you notice traffic coming from a specific source that is higher than expected, you can block it before it even comes through to Payrix

 Add additional Transaction decisions